ljean/coop_cms/README.rst

 License
 =======

-coop-cms uses the same license as Django (BSD).
+apidev-coop-cms is a fork of credis/coop_cms and uses BSD license see license.txt.

 coop-cms development was funded by `CREDIS <http://credis.org/>`_, FSE (European Social Fund) and Conseil Regional d'Auvergne.